W7k-J/W7k-J.github.io/w7kTools/Boxer.md

     frameborder="0" allowfullscreen="" style="position:absolute; top:0; left: 0">
   </iframe>
 </div>
-### Things to keep in mind:

-If you have any problems with section boxes, try to delete them and recreate them.

 ### <a id="section-box-set-levels"></a> ![Section Box - Set Levels](/images/Tools/Boxer/Icons/Levels.png) 2.2.
 Section Box - Set Levels